WICG/webcomponents/proposals/Imperative-Shadow-DOM-Distribution-API.md

 Basically, `slot.assign(sequence<Node> nodes)` sets the slot's *manually-assigned-nodes* to *nodes*.
 See the later section for details.

-*manually-assigned-nodes* is an internal field.
+- *manually-assigned-nodes* is an internal field.
 It is write-only.
 Users cannot read the value directly.

+- *manually-assigned-nodes* are not different than [assigned nodes].
+For example, users can pass a node which is not host's children.
+We don't throw an exception even if such a *invalid* node is passed, however, *invalid* node is never selected as [assigned nodes]; the engine recaluculate [assigned nodes] later, based on *manually-assigned-nodes*.
+Invalid nodes in *manually-assigned-nodes* are simply ignored.
+The caculataed [assigned nodes] are only observable.

+See also the Example 3 later.

 # Changes to HTML Standard